Wandalen/wTools/module/core/format_tools/docs/invariant/002_no_color_styling.md

 ### Invariant Statement

 No byte sequence produced by format_tools formatting operations contains ANSI escape sequences, terminal color codes, or any control character intended for terminal interpretation.
 All separators, borders, and labels are plain printable ASCII.
-Verified by: no color crate dependencies in Cargo.toml; no escape character literals (`\x1b`, `\033`) in source files.
+Verified by: no color crate dependencies in Cargo.toml; no ANSI escape character literals in source files.

 ### Enforcement Mechanism

 No color crate is listed as a dependency.
-Absence of color dependencies verified via `cargo tree`.
+Absence of color dependencies verified by dependency inspection.
 Source files contain no escape character constants.
 Code review enforces this at contribution time.

 ### Violation Consequences